wevote/WebApp/docs/WindowsSimplifiedInstall.md

 23. In PyCharm set up your git remotes.
     1. Navigate to the Git/'Manage Remotes...' dialog

-    The We Vote projects defines upstream and origin differently than most other projects, so we need to manually reverse them here.
+    The WeVote open source project defines upstream and origin differently than most other projects, so we need to manually reverse them here.
     3. Click the edit (pencil) icon, and change the name field for the URL to your copy of the repository from "upstream" to "origin".
 (The following picture shows the dialog before you make the Name change.)

     ![ScreenShot](images/WindowsGitUpstream.png)
-    5. Then add a remote for your We Vote's public branch by pressing the '+' button on the Git Remotes dialog.
+    5. Then add a remote for your WeVote's public branch by pressing the '+' button on the Git Remotes dialog.
 In the dialog that appears, set the name field to "upstream", and the URL to "https://github.com/wevote/WebApp.git".
 Press OK and the remotes should look like this:

     ![ScreenShot](images/WindowsManageRemotes.png)
     Press OK to close the dialog.